Khanhlinhdang/AutoTradingKit-Pro/README.md

 clone from: https://github.com/Khanhlinhdang/AutoTradingKit.git

-create python evironment: python -m venv venv
+create python evironment: python -m venv .venv

-activate venv: venv/scripts/activate
+activate venv: .venv/scripts/activate

 install libs: pip install -r requirements.txt

-- Have to install pdf2image if your os system is MacOS or Linux/Ubuntu: https://pypi.org/project/pdf2image/
+- on Window:  Use source in main brand
-- on MacOS: install : Brew https://brew.sh/ with cmd:
+- on MacOS:  Use source in macos brand
-/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
-,then install poppler: brew install poppler
-- on Linux: conda install -c conda-forge poppler ,then install poppler:  pip install pdf2image
+- on Linux: Use source in linux brand

 run ATK.py to start app: python ATK.py or python3 ATK.py

 ## Build exe

-- Convert py to pyd using cython
+- Convert py to pyd using cython to improve perfomance
-- Use pyinstaller to build
+- Use pyinstaller to build exe on window, so on linux/macos

 ## Roadmap 2025